cartant/blog/content/understanding-publish-and-share/index.md

 ---

-This article looked briefly at the `refCount` method.
+This article looked briefly at the `refCount` operator.
 For a more in-depth look, see [_RxJS: How to Use refCount_](/how-to-use-refcount/).

+---

+_This article was updated — in December, 2019 — to use RxJS-version-6 examples, etc._